kusmic/pycosie/README.md

 ```
 ### Running

-Since it has `pyjulia` implemented it needs different set up to sun. *If it is a source code file*, you can run it as such:
+Since it has `pyjulia` implemented it needs different a set up to run. *If it is a source code file*, you can run it as such:

 ```
 python-jl your-code.py <args>